mozilla/cubeb-coreaudio-rs/README.md

 - Clean up the tests.
 Merge the duplicated pieces in to a function.
 - Find a way to catch memory leaks
   - Try Instrument on OSX
+- Some of bugs are found when adding tests.
+Search *FIXIT* to find them.

 ## Issues
 - Mutex: Find a replacement for [`owned_critical_section`][ocs]